mobiletest2016/machine-learning-articles/articles/why-nonlinear-activation-functions-improve-ml-performance-with-tensorflow-example.md

 ![](images/linear-1024x514.png)

 And it is precisely as expected.
-Since our neurons activate linearly, i.e. \[latex\]f(x) = x\[/latex\], the neural network as a whole behaves linearly - and can only learn a straight line.
+Since our neurons activate linearly, i.e. $f(x) = x$, the neural network as a whole behaves linearly - and can only learn a straight line.

 That straight line is perfectly visible in the plot above.